MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_po_fx_component_v1.md

 #### - ProviderCount

 A value that specifies the number of components this component depends on.
 For more information, see <i>Component dependencies</i> under Remarks.

+#### - Providers

+A pointer to an array of component indexes this component depends on.
+For more information, see <i>Component dependencies</i> under Remarks.

 ## -remarks